fraenky8/tables-to-go/README.md

 }
 ```

-The column `id` got autmatically converted to upper-case to follow the idiomatic
+The column `id` got automatically converted to upper-case to follow the idiomatic
 go guidelines.
 See [here](https://github.com/golang/go/wiki/CodeReviewComments#initialisms)
 for more details.